desultory/ugrd/docs/configuration.md

 The modules config directive should contain a list with names specifying the path of which will be loaded, such as `ugrd.base.base`, `ugrd.base.console` or `ugrd.crypto.crypsetup`.

-External modules can be defined in `/var/lib/ugrd`.
+> By default `ugrd.base.base` and `ugrd.base.core` are loaded.
+These modules include the cmdline, kmod, and mounts modules.

 When a module is loaded, `initramfs_dict.py` will try to load the toml file for that module, parsing it in the same manner `config.yaml` is parsed.

-The order in which modules/directives are loaded is very important!

-Within modules, all config values are imported, then processed according to the order of the `custon_parameters` list.

-Modules can load other modules using the `modules` directive, be careful considering loading orders.
+Modules can load other modules, and can therefore be used as aliases for a set of modules.

-`_module_name` can be set within a module for logging purposes, it is verified to be accurate when imported but optional.

 ## Base modules

-Several basic modules are provided for actions such as mounts, config processing, and other basic parameters.
+Several basic modules are provided for actions such as mounts, cmdline processing, and kernel module loading.

 Modules write to a shared config dict that is accessible by other modules.